jillesvangurp/kt-search-kts/README.md

 - use cron jobs to do any of the above
 - etc.

+## Documentation

+The [kt-search manual](https://jillesvangurp.github.io/kt-search/manual) has sections on scripting and setting up jupyter.
+It also explains the basics of using it to search and index documents, and use all of the other features.
+-

 ## Support and Community

 Please file issues if you find any or have any reasonable suggestions for changes.